nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### Studio Designer Interface Improvements

-The layouts and UI menus in Studio Designer has been merged into a single one.
+The layouts and UI menus in Studio Designer have been merged into a single one.
 This provides greater consistency with Studio modeler and an easier user experience.

 Menus change as following:
 - `Layouts` are moved into a menu option and closed by default